 4. Remember, you are not your emotion

 5. Practice accepting your emotion and not judging it

 If you are a new mom, this Mother’s Day may be especially wonderful for you or especially challenging.
 When people expect you to be happy, but you are not, this can be really difficult.
 More attention has been paid to new moms recently, and people are starting to understand that perinatal anxiety and depression are common.
 For the new moms and moms-to-be out there who are dealing with anxiety, check out this link: Perinatal Anxiety.

 On Mother’s Day, feel whatever you feel.
 If you are not feeling happy this Mother’s Day, know that you are not alone.
 Mindful Mother’s Day to you.

 Marsha Linehan (2015).
 Emotion Regulation Handout 22: Mindfulness of Current Emotions: Letting Go of Emotional Suffering.
 From DBT Skills Training Handouts and Worksheets, Second Edition.

-Dr. Melanie Badali, R.Psych.
+Author: Dr. Melanie Badali, R.Psych.

 Dr. Melanie Badali is a Registered Psychologist and is CACBT-ACTCC certified in Cognitive Behaviour Therapy.
 She is on the Board of Directors at Anxiety Canada and practices at the North Shore Stress and Anxiety Clinic.